qiskit-community/qiskit-machine-learning/docs/index.rst

 quantum neural networks.
 Two core implementations are readily provided, such as the :class:`~qiskit_machine_learning.neural_networks.EstimatorQNN` and the :class:`~qiskit_machine_learning.neural_networks.SamplerQNN`.
-The :class:`~qiskit_machine_learning.neural_networks.OpflowQNN` leverages
+The :class:`~qiskit_machine_learning.neural_networks.EstimatorQNN` leverages
-the :class:`qiskit.primitives.BaseEstimator` primitive from Qiskit and allows users to combine parametrized quantum circuits with quantum mechanical observables.
+the :class:`~qiskit.primitives.BaseEstimator` primitive from Qiskit and allows users to combine parametrized quantum circuits with quantum mechanical observables.
 The circuits can be constructed using, for example, building blocks from Qiskit's circuit library, and the QNN's output is given by the expected value of the observable.